Ahmet Yakupoğlu: Biography

 Yakupoğlu created approximately two thousand original paintings; half of them depict street scenes, recreation spots, old historical buildings and the people of Kütahya Province.

-In later life he lived in Izmir with his adoptive daughter Havva Sökmener.On his death in 2016, he left his house, library and paintings to Dumlupınar University in Kütahya.
+In later life he lived in İzmir with his adoptive daughter Havva Sökmener.
+He died on 2 October 2016 in Kütahya.
+On his death, he left his house, library and paintings to Dumlupınar University in Kütahya.

-Because of his many talents and vast knowledge. he is sometimes called "the last Hezarfen" ("a thousand sciences" in Turkish), with reference to Hezârfen Ahmed Çelebi.
+Because of his many talents and vast knowledge, he is sometimes called "the last Hezarfen" ("a thousand sciences" in Turkish), with reference to Hezârfen Ahmed Çelebi.

 Recognition

 In 2010, he was honoured with the Distinguished Service Order of the Grand National Assembly of Turkey (TBMM Üstün Hizmet Ödülü).